 Foremost however is the absence of the father and I believe that the only answer to this murder-suicide trend unfolding in our world today is to turn this principle human relationship around in the right direction.
 Darkness is getting a hold of our boys, and we need to get them back.
 Dad is the means by which value is instilled into the hearts of children.
 Jesus was the only teacher who taught us that we have a hard time recognizing just how valuable we are (Matt.
 10:29-31).
 And it’s a value that is placed on each of us by the Dad of all dads: the very hairs of your head are numbered by him.
 Our society continues to rack it’s brain over the cause, especially as it’s an unprecedented problem.
 But there is another unprecedented problem unfolding in our time and I believe there is a direct correlation: a fatherless culture.

-He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse.”
-Malachi 4:6
+He will turn the hearts of the fathers [wisdom of the just] to their sons [the sons of disobedience], and the hearts of the sons to their fathers; or else I will come and strike the land with a curse.”
+Malachi 4:6 NASB

 The instantaneous reaction of our society to such tragedies has been to completely acquit itself of any and all responsibility whatsoever.
 That will never, ever solve the problem.
 A loving, healthy society takes responsibility for its children.
 Love will not just stand by while that which is loved destroys itself.
 God is so serious about the father-son relationship that he will take tough action if that relationship has been compromised to epidemic proportions.
 It’s his form of divine correction.
 It shows his deep and abiding connection with all of life.
 Is not seeing our “kids killing our kids” cursed enough to make us reconsider our ways?
 I hope so, for if it isn’t it’s only going to get worse until we do.
 Hope will come soon…